Enbridge’s economic impact on Massachusetts

 - Enbridge paid $22.8 million in property tax across Massachusetts for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 - Enbridge paid $2.8 million in corporate income tax, $2.5 million in franchise tax, and $267,000 in sales-and-use taxes, across Massachusetts.

 - On a national scale, Enbridge paid $580.1 million in property tax, $123.4 million in corporate income tax, $56.6 million in sales-and-use taxes, and $48.8 million in other taxes (including franchise tax and payroll taxes) across the U.S., for a total of $809.1 million.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Our operating and administrative expenditures in Massachusetts, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $40.2 million.
+- Our operating and administrative expenditures in Massachusetts, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled nearly $40 million.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2021, through our Fueling Futures program, Enbridge invested $262,500 in community-strengthening initiatives across Massachusetts—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $150,100 in community-strengthening initiatives across Massachusetts.
+We supported numerous not-for-profit agencies across the state aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.